-House Bill 5679 would have an indeterminate fiscal impact on local units of government.
+House Bill 4422 would have an indeterminate fiscal impact on local units of government.
 Under the bill, certain offenses would be classified as serious misdemeanors.
 Individuals convicted of misdemeanor offenses can be sentenced with jail time, probation supervision, community service, drug/alcohol/mental health treatment, and/or penal fines, depending on the nature of the offense.
 Serious misdemeanors would likely result in longer lengths of time in jail and increased penal fine amounts.
 Also, individuals convicted of serious misdemeanors typically are not eligible for non-jail sanctions or to receive only fines.
 Therefore, the bill would result in increased costs related to county jails and increased penal fine revenue.
 Costs of local incarceration in county jails, and how those costs are financed, vary by jurisdiction.
 The increase in penal fine revenue collected would increase funding for public and county law libraries, which are the constitutionally designated recipients of those revenues.

-The bill would increase state expenditures to the Department of Health and Human Services (DHHS) an indeterminate amount and could have a fiscal impact on local units of government.
-The state fiscal impact of the bill would be dependent on an increase in eligible claimants due to the expanded definition of a serious misdemeanor to include crimes such as leaving a child in a vehicle, threatening a DHHS employee with physical harm, and retaliation or discrimination against an employee.
+The bill would increase state expenditures to the Department of Health and Human Services (DHHS) by an indeterminate amount and could have a fiscal impact on local units of government.
+The state fiscal impact of the bill would be dependent on an increase in eligible claimants due to the expanded definition of a serious misdemeanor to include crimes such as threatening a DHHS employee with physical harm and embezzling from a vulnerable adult.
 The local fiscal impact would be dependent on the degree in which a local court dismisses or suspends juvenile competency hearings of individuals whose offense is a serious misdemeanor.

 The bill also could result in various costs for law enforcement agencies for complying with provisions including communication requirements.
-The magnitude of these costs are indeterminate and would depend on caseload volumes.
+The magnitude of these costs is indeterminate and would depend on caseload volumes.